talkkonnect/talkkonnect/README.md

 ## Contributing
 We invite interested individuals to provide feedback and improvements to the project.
-Currently we do not have a WIKI so send feedback to <suvir@talkkonnect.com> or open and Issue in github
+Currently we do not have a WIKI so send feedback to <suvir@talkkonnect.com> or open and Issue in github you can also check my blog  [www.talkkonnect.com](https://www.talkkonnect.com) for updates on the project

 Please visit our [blog](www.talkkonnect.com) for our blog or [github](github.com/talkkonnect) for the latest source code and our [facebook](https://www.facebook.com/talkkonnect) page for future updates and information.
 You can also [download](https://talkkonnect.com/wp-content/uploads/2019/01/Readme-13-01-2019.pdf) an "OLDER" PDF version with pictures of this document.